Jerry1921/Project-LearningLog/README.md

 # Project-LearningLog
 A simple website where user can log in and keep there learning track.
 The backend is by python django.
+You will find the files in the sub branch of this repository.

 ![image alt](https://github.com/Jerry1921/Project-LearningLog/blob/5c2a0ac41230743645387dbfb25b349a7498a844/1.png)